p2panda/handbook/website/docs/03-networking/replication.md

 }

 """
-An entry with an optional payload
+An entry with an optional operation payload
 """
-type EntryAndPayload {
+type EntryAndOperation {
   """
   get the entry
   """
-  entry: Entry!
+  entry: EncodedEntry!

   """
-  get the payload
+  get the operation (entry payload)
   """
-  payload: Payload
+  operation: EncodedOperation
 }

 type EntryAndPayloadConnection {